kalpak008/recon-ng/README.md

+# Update:

+This is my own custom build of recon-ng with custom built modules, integrations, etc for enterprise testing that I've performed.
+Due to the large number of clients as well as advanced reporting, certificate usage, and other things found in different environments Metasploit was found to be lacking.
+This build integrates what I use from Metasploit into recon-ng as well as other custom scripts and tools.

 # Recon-ng

 Recon-ng is a full-featured Web Reconnaissance framework written in Python.
 Complete with independent modules, database interaction, built in convenience functions, interactive help, and command completion, Recon-ng provides a powerful environment in which open source web-based reconnaissance can be conducted quickly and thoroughly.